Awesome Personnel Carrier

 - BMP-1 technically is a light tank (namely, PT-76 amphibious tank) with somewhat reduced armament and other non-essential stuff thrown out to free enough space for a squad of infantry.

-- The BTR series of AP Cs were more or less lame, being light, wheeled boxes, armed with a 14.5mm machine gun and a 7.62mm machinegun.
-The most recent variant, the BTR-90 fixes all that, having heavier armour, better speed, full NBC protection, and a 30mm automatic cannon in place of the 14.5mm.
+- The BTR series of AP Cs were more or less lame, being light, wheeled boxes, armed with a 14.5mm machine gun and a 7.62mm machinegun - true to the APC standard of "battle taxi".
+The most recent variant, the BTR-90, fixes all that, having heavier armour, better speed, full NBC protection, and a BMP-2's 30mm automatic cannon in place of the 14.5mm.
 It has proven rather popular with crews.

 - The American M2 Bradley and the British Warrior were developed to counter the BMP, what ensued became infantry carrying, tank busting, all around cool machines.